 NTMWD is spending more than $50 million to help construct and improve approximately 11 miles of county roads and bridges and state roads in Fannin County.

-The largest road project is the construction of FM 897 from Highway 82 to FM 1396.
-At more than six miles in length, this new road will provide access across Bois d’Arc Lake via a 1.3-mile-long bridge.
+The largest road project was the construction of FM 897 from Highway 82 to FM 1396.
+More than six miles of new road including a 1.3-mile-long bridge have been built to provide access across the future Bois d’Arc Lake.
+This new road and bridge will replace the access previously provided by FM 1396, a part of which the new lake will impact.

-Approximately 2.3 miles of FM 1396 southeast of County Road 2700 will be impacted by the lake, and traffic in this area will be re-routed to FM 897.
-More than a dozen county roads and bridges will be constructed, improved or re-routed to ensure ease of navigation around the lake.
-This work will continue throughout the dam’s construction.
+More than a dozen county roads and bridges have also been constructed, improved or re-routed to ensure ease of navigation around the lake, with work continuing throughout the dam’s construction.

 NTMWD will pay Fannin County more than $1.8 million over 10 years due to the impact that increased traffic from development and recreation could have on county roads.
 Additionally, the District will pay for and construct a Fannin County-owned-and-operated road maintenance facility.

 Along with impacting county roads, Bois d’Arc Lake’s construction will impact Fannin County Electric Cooperative’s supply system.
-NTMWD will coordinate closely with the county to maintain power during construction and improve Fannin County’s high voltage service.
+NTMWD is coordinating closely with the county to maintain power during construction and improve Fannin County’s high voltage service.

 Overview of New Road and Bridge Construction and Improvements:

-- $50 million and 11 miles of state and county road and bridge construction or improvements
+- $50 million spent to construct or improve 11 miles of state and county roads and bridges.

 - 6.2 miles of new two-lane FM roadway including 1.3 mile long bridge

-- Improving bridges and roads around the reservoir including construction of new bridges, rerouting of existing roads and closing existing roads that will be covered by the lake.
+- Improved bridges and roads around the reservoir including construction of new bridges, rerouting of existing roads and closing existing roads that the lake will cover.